Authorities: Jackson County man accidentally shoots himself, tries to pin it on 'unknown subject'

 Detro was arrested after he was released from the hospital.

-The release does not provide any further details on the "witnesses" that backed up his story.
+The release does not provide any further details on the “witnesses” that backed up his story, but other charges are not expected, said Jackson County Chief Deputy Steve Schroeder.

-Jackson County Chief Deputy Steve Schroeder wrote in an email to the Telegraph Herald that he does not anticipate any additional people facing charges as a result of the incident.